borfei/musiqview/README.md

 - Absolutely free and open source, no annoying ads, no BS
 - Simple and easy-to-use user interface, with Material 3
 - Supports a wide range of audio formats, powered by AndroidX Media3
-- Supports devices running in API level 24 (Nougat) to API level 35 (15)
+- Supports devices running in API level 24 (Nougat) to API level 35 (Vanilla Ice Cream)

 More features will likely to come soon!
 If you have a suggestion, please [open a new issue](https://github.com/borfei/musiqview/issues/new).